Participate in the Innovation Grant Program

 Video profile documentary

 CFF creates a brief, 2-3 minute, video profile that documents each award.
-The video appears during the awards program at our CFF annual event and remains archived on the CFF web site.
+The video appears during the awards program at the CFF Innovation in Education Awards event and remains archived on the CFF web site.

 CFF presents a trophy suitable for a display case that recognizes the program and its school or district.

 The education community has come to anticipate the annual CFF Innovation in Education Awards as recognition of exemplary innovations.
 CFF invites the four award programs and several honorable mention programs to bring a table of people to attend and be recognized at the event.
 CFF publishes several recognition ads in San Diego Union-Tribune.
 The CFF web site will list this year’s innovative programs along with their video profile documentaries.